octo-technology/OpenTezos/docs/ligo/language-basics.md

 end
 ```

 > Notice the cast of the `failwith` instruction into an expected_type.
+> The keyword `failwith` will be explained later in this chapter [here](#failwith).

 # Timestamps, Addresses

 ## Timestamps

-LIGO features timestamps are responsible for providing the current given timestamp for a contract.
+Timestamps are responsible for providing the current given timestamp for a contract.

 ```js
 const today : timestamp = Tezos.now